Blog

 Passports & Travel

 British nationals must ensure their passports meet Schengen requirements.
 Your UK passport must be valid for at least 3 months beyond your intended departure date from the Schengen Area.
 It should have been issued no more than 10 years ago (even if it has extra validity months).
-Schengen border guards may deny entry if your passport fails these rules.
+Schengen border guards may deny entry if your passport does not meet these requirements.
 Check expiry and issue dates before booking travel.

 EU Entry/Exit System (EES): What to Expect?

 The upcoming EU Entry/Exit System (EES) will require biometric registration.
-Its introduction is scheduled for this year but delays may occur.
-Non-resident UK citizens will need to scan fingerprints and facial images on their first entry to the Schengen Area after EES starts.
+Its introduction is scheduled for this year, but delays may occur.
+Non-resident UK citizens will need to scan their fingerprints and facial images upon their first entry to the Schengen Area after the EES starts.
 TIE holders are exempt (residency status is logged separately).
-The introduction of this procedure will initially entail longer queues as systems roll out.
-Note that overstaying the 90/180-day rule will be automatically flagged.
+The introduction of this procedure will initially result in longer queues as the systems roll out.
+Please note that overstaying the 90- or 180-day rule will be automatically flagged.

 90/180-Day Schengen Rule

-According to the 90/180-Day Schengen rule, UK citizens without Spanish residency can stay in the Schengen Area for 90 days within any 180-day period.
+According to the 90/180-Day Schengen rule, UK citizens without Spanish residency can stay in the Schengen Area for up to 90 days within a 180-day period.
 Applications to Spain and all other Schengen countries are combined.
 Applicants can use online calculators (e.g., Schengen Calculator) to track stays.
-Note that residents with a biometric card (TIE) are exempt from this rule and can stay in Spain indefinitely.
+Please note that residents with a biometric identification card (TIE) are exempt from this rule and can reside in Spain indefinitely.

 Traveling with Children